22 February 2021

-When administering an EBT, trustees are guided by recommendations from the company, although they are not bound by them.
-Such recommendations can include suggestions as to the type of assets to hold in the EBT (eg shares in the company), requests to purchase shares from employees who are leaving or the granting of benefits to employees who have achieved benchmark objectives.
+When administering a discretionary EBT, trustees are guided by recommendations from the company, although they are not bound by them.
+Such recommendations can include suggestions as to the type of assets to hold in the EBT (for example shares in the company), requests to purchase shares from employees who are leaving or the granting of benefits to employees who have achieved benchmark objectives.
 It is also common for trustees to be asked to satisfy awards granted to employees by the company.
-In this regard it is incumbent on trustees to ask questions and check the basis of the recommendations to ensure they are happy to agree to them eg if awards are for different values, what are the reasons for this?
+In this regard it is incumbent on trustees to ask questions and check the basis of the recommendations to ensure they are happy to agree to them, for example if awards are for different values, what are the reasons for this?

 Types of arrangements which can be operated through an EBT

 EBTs can be flexible and allow different types of benefits to be delivered to beneficiaries, both share based and cash based.Examples include:

 - Share options

 The types of arrangement operated through an EBT are tailored to the needs and objectives of the company and these often change over time, depending on the market and what competitors are offering their employees.
 Increasingly awards include a performance element, and this is compulsory in certain sectors in the UK.